 "Aw, don't say that.
 I know you want to-"

-Despite the fact that Brantford's Bad Boy was standing in front of him, and despite having been told to back off, DeLayla stood his ground, managing to puff his chest out – please, as if – and sneer at Billy.
+Despite the fact that none other than Billy Jessup was standing in front of him, and despite having been told to back off, DeLayla stood his ground, managing to puff his chest out – please, you aren't fooling anyone – and sneer at Billy.
 "This doesn't concern you-"

 "Like hell, it doesn't concern me.
 She told you to leave her alone, so leave her alone."